Schütt 5, Braunfels

 The Neo-Renaissance is a 19th-century architectural revival style that drew its inspiration from the classic Italian Renaissance.
 It is characterized by symmetry, order, proportion, and geometric figures.

-Neo-renaissance houses and buildings often feature cornices, pediments, balustrades, bay windows, and oriel towers.
+Neo-renaissance houses and buildings often feature cornices, pediments, balustrades, bay windows, oriel towers, and quoins.

 Built in 1901 as a residence and municipal office for Ernst Henrich and his wife, Elise, this three-story house with half-timbered upper floors showcases those features mentioned above.